grepstrength/autodegoder/README.md

 ## Output

-The program creates a file named `decrypted_blobs.json` containing the decryption results in the following format saved in the same directory main.go runs.
+The program creates a file named `decrypted_blobs.json` containing the decryption results saved in the same directory main.go runs.